Feminist Perspectives on Autonomy

 Strong substantive accounts come in various forms.
 One account characterizes autonomy as a moral notion: choices with criticizable moral contents are deemed nonautonomous.
 For example, Thomas Hill characterizes the failure of autonomy in the case of the Deferential Wife as a moral failure of self-respect, a failure to treat oneself as a moral equal (Hill 1991, 15).
 Agents who choose subservience are nonautonomous because they make a special kind of moral mistake (see also Superson 2005).
 An alternative proposal says that agents cannot manifest autonomy in a “thick” sense unless their choices are consistent with what is objectively in their interests.
 The Deferential Wife is making a mistake because it is in her interests to choose a life of autonomy, rather than a life of subservience.
 Susan Babbitt notes that “the effects of oppression may be such that people are psychologically damaged, possessing interests and desires that reflect their subservient status” (Babbitt 1993, 246).
 She argues that even if the Deferential Wife were a Rawlsian ideal reasoner, making choices under ideal epistemic conditions—those of “adequate instrumental reasoning abilities, full and complete information and the capacity to vividly imagine the consequences of her actions” (Babbitt 1993, 247)—she still would not choose autonomy over deference.
 Rather, “it is part of her social and historical identity to be inferior to men” (Babbitt 1993, 250), and hence she would have to undergo a conversion in her sense of self, so that “habitual servility is not what defines it”, to be able to makes the choice that is in her objective interest.

-Oshana's socio-relational analysis makes the role of external conditions quite explicit.
-She argues that agents who are reflective and psychologically competent can have their autonomy undermined by finding themselves in—or deliberately adopting—a situation in which their “practical control” is removed: “We correctly attribute autonomy to a person when the person has de facto power and authority to direct affairs of elemental importance to her life within a framework of rules (or values, principles, beliefs, pro-attitudes) that she has set for herself” (Oshana 2007, p.
+Oshana’s social-relational analysis is explicit that agents who are reflective and psychologically competent can have their autonomy undermined by finding themselves in—or deliberately adopting—a situation in which their “practical control” is removed: “We correctly attribute autonomy to a person when the person has de facto power and authority to direct affairs of elemental importance to her life within a framework of rules (or values, principles, beliefs, pro-attitudes) that she has set for herself” (Oshana 2007, p.
 411).
 For Oshana, no matter the degree of subjective self-realization or subjective endorsement of their situation, agents living under conditions of severe social constraint have limited autonomy.
 Consider, for example, serfs living under the protection of the lord of the manor in feudal times.
-On a socio-relational conception, serfs would be considered lacking in autonomy due to a social structure in which the “general and routine” aspects of a serf's life are not under his or her own control but rather under that of the lord of the manor.
+On the social-relational conception, serfs would be considered lacking in autonomy due to a social structure in which the “general and routine” aspects of a serf’s life are not under his or her own control but rather under that of the lord of the manor.
 To the extent that agents today live under parallel social conditions, they lack or have significantly diminished autonomy.
 Oshana writes of the Deferential Wife that “she fails to be autonomous—not because she wants to be subservient, but because she is subservient.
 Her lack of autonomy is due to her personal relations with others and to the social institutions of her society” (Oshana 2006, 62).
-Similarly, Oshana's example of “Taliban Woman” is not autonomous because external circumstances deny her practical control:
+Similarly, Oshana’s example “Taliban Woman” is not autonomous because external circumstances deny her practical control:

 She is not permitted to support herself financially.
 She does not have legal custody of her children—that remains in the hands of their father and in his male relatives should he die.
 She has no voice in the manner and duration of any schooling that her children, particularly her daughters, may receive.
 She must remain costumed in cumbersome garb—a burqa—when in public.
 She cannot travel unless accompanied by a male relative…and can travel only when granted permission by a male relative or religious elder.
 She knows that any transgression, any show of independence counts as heretical defiance and invites punishment both swift and harsh.
 (Oshana 2006, 60)